How to Start a Roofing Business

 Many banks offer free business checking accounts, so be sure to find a cost-effective option for your business.

 Step 8: Get your Marketing Plan in Place

-You will need several types of insurance coverage for your roofing business.
 Insurance for a roofing business must cover more than other construction businesses because roofers work high off the ground and often work in hot weather.
 Being properly insured will protect the business in the event of damage to property and against lawsuits.
-While you will always need general liability insurance, each state, county, and town may have different insurance requirements for roofing contractors.
-Some general insurance may include:
+While you will always need general liability insurance coverage, each state, county, and town may have different insurance requirements for roofing contractors.

 – General liability insurance helps cover the cost of property damage.

 – Property insurance can cover the cost of your equipment and vehicle if any damage occurs.

 – Workers’ compensation insurance covers medical costs and lost wages if employees are injured on the job.

 – Vehicle insurance to cover the operation of a truck and trailer.
 While some roofers may do side jobs and not think about vehicle insurance, be sure to check as most personal policies won’t cover an accident when a vehicle is being used for business.

 Your roofing business is highly dependent on your most valuable resource, namely your human resources.
 It is very important to have an effective process for interviewing, hiring, and onboarding employees.